-What Is An EZ Bar Wide Grip Upright Row?
+What Is A Barbell Wide Grip Upright Row

 A wide-grip upright row is a compound resistance exercise, which targets the middle and posterior deltoids and upper trapezius.
-This exercise is performed with an EZ bar.
-It is performed standing with a wide grip on EZ bar outer handles.
+This exercise can be performed with an Olympic bar or other barbell alternative.
+It is performed standing with a wide grip on the barbell.

 The concentric portion of the lift is shoulder abduction, shoulder extension, scapular elevation and elbow flexion.
 The eccentric portion is elbow shoulder adduction, shoulder flexion, scapular depression and elbow extension as the bar is lowered.

 The purpose of the wide-grip upright row is to strengthen the deltoids and trapezius while also promoting the hypertrophy (increases in size) of these muscles.